wxy20850606/wxy20850606.github.io/content/posts/2025/08/investing-as-class.md

 **In Marriage**
 Staying in a marriage with cold conflict drains years into emotional suppression.
-Leaving to build independence may bring short-term discomfort, but offers long-term freedom, self-respect, and alignment with your values.
+Leaving to build independence may bring short-term discomfort, but offers long-term freedom, self-respect, and alignment with my values.

 ---